El Shaddai: Ascension of the Metatron: Reception

 Famitsu enjoyed the combat system, though some reviewers noted difficulty with the 2D platforming sections.
 Fitch found the gameplay generally enjoyable and praised the variety of level presentation.
 MacDonald noted the wide variety of gameplay settings, finding herself disoriented at times and always enjoying the experience.
 Edge enjoyed both the combat, and the platforming sections as enjoyable and challenging.
 Reiner "wholeheartedly loved" the title, praising the combat as having hidden depth and replay value.
 GameTrailers positively noted the variety of gameplay scenarios keeping El Shaddai from going stale.
 McShae was surprised by the combat's depth, citing it as one of the game's strong points, but faulted the camera control during 3D platforming sections.
 JC Fletcher of Joystiq cited the gameplay as a fresh take on the genre despite some issues with platforming and the camera, while Mawson felt the combat lacked variety and evolution to sustain the entire experience.
 In an import review, Daniel Feit of Play Magazine noted a lack of effective communication to the player during combat, worsened in places by the camera behavior.
 Jose Otero of 1Up.com enjoyed the gameplay up to a point, but similarly noted a lack of explanation might leave players at a disadvantage.
 Moriarty disliked the gameplay, finding the combat shallow and repetitive.
-Other critics also found the combat could become repetitive or shallow.
+Other reviewers also shared this criticism.

-Famitsu praised the variety and design of the graphics and designs, and Edge praised the graphics as adding to the overall feel of the gameplay.
+Famitsu praised the variety and design of the graphics and designs, and Edge said they added to the overall feel of the gameplay.
 Reiner positively compared the game's graphics to moving museum pieces, and GameTrailers found the visual variety engaging if sometimes overwhelming.
 MacDonald lauded the varied visual design, but noted the 3D platforming sections suffered from the in-game graphics.
 McShae mirrored MacDonald's praise, calling the game "an absolute pleasure to stare at".
 Fitch enjoyed the visual variety, but felt it sometimes intruded upon the gameplay.
 Fletcher felt the graphics were best shown off with the different areas within the Grigori's tower.
 Mawson cited the graphics as the main appeal of the game.
 Feit lauded the visual design, positively noting the lack of a traditional UI and feeling that the visual design made up for some of the gameplay problems.
 The graphics were one of the few elements given full praise by Moriarty, though he faulted the lack of a HUD.
 The music also met with general praise.